 In many cases, fraud victims do not recover the actual money or property that was lost.
 However, if you would like to prevent identity theft, and other common fraud violations, you may need to hire a lawyer who knows about the nuances of the laws concerning fraud in your state.

-As noted above, fraud comes in many different varieties and also faces a range of penalties which can include fines or jail time.
-If you're facing possible charges of fraud, it's important to reach out to an experienced criminal defense attorney as early in your case as possible.
-You can contact one today and receive a free review of your case to help you decide your next steps.
+As noted above, fraud comes in many different varieties.
+Similarly, there is also a range of penalties which can include fines or jail time, or both.
+If you're facing charges of fraud, it's important to reach out to an experienced criminal defense attorney as early in your case as possible to protect your rights and develop your options.